geeky-do/devimposter/src/posts/do-not-break-the-internet-please.md

 > Live footage of engineers fixing things

 # Conclusion
 Engineers will write incident reports([this](https://www.fastly.com/blog/summary-of-june-8-outage), [this](https://blog.cloudflare.com/how-verizon-and-a-bgp-optimizer-knocked-large-parts-of-the-internet-offline-today/) and [this](https://abcnews.go.com/Technology/wireStory/latest-twitter-appears-back-outage-64276132)) that give away nothing; they will tell you we couldn't have foreseen this disaster, but now that we have seen it, we are confident that it will never happen again.
 But, unfortunately, there are always things we don't know, and they will always catch us by surprise.
+Because two days later, they had yet **another** outage, albeit not as long.

 The internet is held together with duct tape and every day that it works is a miracle.
 We should all be grateful.